KonstantinSviridov/GettingStarted/GettingStarted.md

       phoneNumber: string
 ```

-Facets defined by the type can be obtained by `TypeDeclaration.facets()` method returning an array of `TypeDeclaration` instances, and a set of fixed facet values can be obtained by `TypeDeclaration.fixedFacets()` method returning a `TypeInstance` instance (see "TypeInstance chapter").
+Facets defined by the type can be obtained by `TypeDeclaration.facets()` method returning an array of `TypeDeclaration` instances, and a set of fixed facet values can be obtained by `TypeDeclaration.fixedFacets()` method returning a `TypeInstance`.
+This `TypeInstance` can be called the `toJSON()` method in order to be turned to object which map facet names to their values.

 ```js
 api.types().forEach(function(type){